 You have various options for voting.
 You may vote in advance of the Meeting online or by phone, or mail.
-You may also attend and vote in person during the live webcast or you may appoint another person (called a proxyholder) to attend the Meeting and vote on your behalf.

-If you are a registered shareholder, we mail the notification directly to you and your package will include a form of proxy.
+You may also attend and vote online during the live webcast or you may appoint another person (called a proxyholder) to attend the Meeting online and vote on your behalf.
+If you are a registered shareholder, the notification will be mailed directly to you and your package will include a form of proxy.
 We distribute the notification to intermediaries to forward to our non-registered shareholders.
-For most non-registered shareholders, your package is sent by Broadridge Financial Services, Inc. ("Broadridge") and includes a voting instruction form.
+For most non-registered shareholders, your package is sent by Broadridge Financial Solutions, Inc. ("Broadridge") and includes a voting instruction form.
 We pay the cost of proxy solicitation for all registered and non-registered shareholders.

-However you choose to vote, please carefully follow the instructions below for the option you select and note that the process for appointing proxyholders at the Meeting is different this year than it was last year.
+However you choose to vote, please carefully follow the instructions below for the option you select.

-You must also make sure you allow enough
+You must also make sure you allow enough time for your instructions to reach Broadridge if you are sending the completed form of proxy or voting instruction form by mail.
+To be valid, Broadridge must receive your instructions for voting or appointing a proxyholder before

-time for your instructions to reach Broadridge if you are sending the completed form of proxy or voting instruction form by mail.
-To be valid, Broadridge must receive your instructions for voting or appointing a proxyholder before 4:00 p.m.
-(Toronto time) on Tuesday May 10, 2022 or, if the Meeting is postponed or adjourned, at not later than 48 hours (not including Saturdays, Sundays or statutory holidays in Ontario) before the postponed or adjourned Meeting convenes (the "proxy deadline").
+10:00 a.m.
+(Toronto time) on Tuesday May 9, 2023 or, if the Meeting is postponed or adjourned, at not later than 48 hours (not including Saturdays, Sundays or applicable Canadian holidays) before the postponed or adjourned Meeting convenes (the "proxy deadline").
 Non-registered shareholders must also ensure that their instructions are submitted by the deadline specified in their voting instruction form and, in any case, at least one business day in advance of the proxy deadline to provide sufficient time for their intermediary to act on those instructions prior to the proxy deadline.
 If you are a nonregistered shareholder and you have any questions regarding these deadlines, you should contact your intermediary.
 Submit your voting instructions right away to meet the proxy deadline.